KTrain5169/CweamCraft/public/index.md

 In order to play on the server, **you must have a current version of the community modpack installed**.
 See [Modpack]({% link modpack.md %}) for detailed installation instructions

-Once you are ready, you can join at `cweamcraft.cpublanc.dev`
+Once you are ready and have been whitelisted, you can join the server at this address: `cweamcraft.cpublanc.dev`